L 98-59

-L 98-59 (TOI-175, TIC 307210830) is a bright M dwarf star, located in the constellation of Volans, at a distance of 10.608 pc, as measured by the Gaia spacecraft.
+L 98-59 (TOI-175, TIC 307210830) is a red dwarf star located in the constellation of Volans, at a distance of 10.608 pc, as measured by the Gaia spacecraft.

-Broadband photometry shows that it is an M3 dwarf star with three confirmed terrestrial-sized planets in transit, which were announced in March 2019 by TESS, as well as two additional non-transiting planets, for a total of five known planets.
+Broadband photometry shows that it is an M dwarf star, redder, smaller and fainter than the Sun.
+It has three confirmed terrestrial-size planets in transit, which were announced in 2019 by the Transiting Exoplanet Survey Satellite (TESS), as well as two additional non-transiting planets, for a total of five known planets.
 The outermost planet is in the habitable zone.

 Planetary system

-The planets b, c, and d of L 98-59 were discovered in 2019 by TESS.
-The potential super-Venus planet L 98-59 e was discovered in 2021, along with potentially habitable super-Earth L 98-59 f.
-In September 2021, suggested tests of the abilities of the Hubble Space Telescope and the James Webb Space Telescope to detect and describe the atmospheric features of the three inner planets were reported.
-Planet f was confirmed in 2025, along with the detection of an additional planet candidate.
+The planets L 98-59 b, c, and d were discovered in 2019 by TESS.
+The non-transiting potential super-Venus planet L 98-59 e was discovered in 2021, along with indications of the presence of L 98-59 f, another non-transiting super-Earth located in the system's habitable zone.
+In 2025, the planet f was confirmed, and an additional planet candidate orbiting interior to planet b was detected.